 - Our lives are connected to each other.
 And if God today were to “pluck out” a loved one of ours out of the church or the world, how would that effect us and our faith?
 If God said to us, “Just trust Me, he was a bad one.” how would we react, especially if that person seemed like a good person to us?

 - It must be difficult for God to wait until the very end before He can make that decision, but He has no other choice.
-He has to wait until the harvest.
+He can read the hearts and minds of every person.
+But for our sake, He has to wait until the harvest.

-6. Why do we have to wait until harvest to separate the wheat and tares?
+Why is it so important to wait until harvest to separate the wheat and tares?

 - It is at harvest time that the fully ripe fruits and grains are then gathered up.